Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration: Experiments

-\textbf{Effectiveness of Main Components.} We conduct a thorough ablation study on the main components in SinRef-6D to verify their effectiveness.
+We conduct a thorough ablation study on the main components in SinRef-6D to verify their effectiveness.
 Specifically, we first remove the RGB image component from SinRef-6D, meaning that RGB images are not used during either training or inference.
-The experimental results (Tab. \ref{label3} A) show that RGB images play a crucial role in enhancing the accuracy of point-wise alignment.
+The experimental results (row A of Tab. \ref{label3}) show that RGB images play a crucial role in enhancing the accuracy of point-wise alignment.
 Next, we eliminate the point cloud focalization process, directly feeding the reference and query point clouds ${P_r}$ and ${P_q}$ from part (B) of Fig. \ref{framework} into the model.
 Therefore, the iterative training of the GeoTransformer is also removed.
-The experimental results (Tab. \ref{label3} B) reveal a substantial drop in performance, underscoring the significance of the focalization step.
+The experimental results (row B of Tab. \ref{label3}) reveal a substantial drop in performance, underscoring the significance of the focalization step.
 We attribute this decline to the larger numerical discrepancies that may arise between the reference and query point clouds without the focalization process.
-Further, we replace the proposed RGB SSM with DINOv2 \cite{dinov2} (a large vision foundation model) and Vision Transformer \cite{vit}, and also replace Points SSM with Point Transformer \cite{pointtransformer}.
-The corresponding results (Tab. \ref{label3} C, D, and E) confirm the effectiveness of SSMs in improving the accuracy of point-wise alignment while reducing the model parameter count.
+In addition, we only train a single GeoTransformer for point cloud iterative alignment (row C of Tab. \ref{label3}).
+Although the parameter count is slightly reduced, the performance degrades significantly.
+This is because a single alignment model struggles to simultaneously specialize in handling large initial pose discrepancies and accurately refining small residual errors.
+Further, we replace the proposed RGB SSM with DINOv2 \cite{dinov2} (a large vision foundation model) and Vision Transformer \cite{vit}, and also replace Point SSM with Point Transformer \cite{pointtransformer}.
+The corresponding results (rows D, E, and F of Tab. \ref{label3}) confirm the effectiveness of SSMs in improving the accuracy of point-wise alignment while reducing the model parameter count.